kubedb/docs/docs/guides/qdrant/autoscaler/storage/database.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing storage autoscaling on `qdrant-cluster` database.
+- `spec.databaseRef.name` specifies that we are performing storage autoscaling on `qdrant-db` database.
 - `spec.storage.node.trigger` specifies that storage autoscaling is enabled for the Qdrant nodes.
 - `spec.storage.node.usageThreshold` specifies the storage usage threshold — if storage usage exceeds `20%`, storage autoscaling will be triggered.
 - `spec.storage.node.scalingThreshold` specifies the scaling threshold — storage will be scaled to `20%` of the current amount.